soi-20/brains/_posts/2018-06-08-cool-startup.md

 Minimize complexity.
 The simpler the product, the more likely you are to actually ship it, and the more likely you are to fix problems quickly.

 You should study history so that you don't repeat it.
+Even the sucessful one.

 Visionaries are people who can see in the dark.
 But startup graveyards are full of visionaries without expertise or the proper skills to execute.